amazon-connect/amazon-connect-chat-ui-examples/samTemplates/amazon-connect-interactive-messages-example/interactive-messaging-lex-codehook/README.md

         imageType: the type of the image.
 Valid Value: URL
         imageData: url of the image.
     timeslots:
         date: available date-time for a meeting or appointment.
-Valid Value can be any date, but it need to be specifically in the format shown in the exmaple below.
+Valid Value can be any date, but it need to be specifically in the format shown in the example below.
         duration: duration of the meeting or appointment
 ```